project-error/pe-cli/README.md

 # Create FiveM App
-Create FiveM App is a Command Line Tool (CLI Tool) that can be used to quickly scaffold and boilerplate a FiveM resource using the options specified.
+Create FiveM App is a Command Line Interface (CLI) that can be used to quickly scaffold and boilerplate a FiveM resource using the options specified.

 ### Made by TasoOneAsia and ItsChip